vmfarms/maintenance-tasks/README.md

-# Maintenance Tasks
+# Cloud Maintenance Tasks

 ## Requirements

-In order for the autoamted dashboards to be displayed the following items need to be present in your environment:
+In order for the automated dashboards to be displayed, the following items need to be present in your environment:
 1. Steampipe needs to be installed:
     - Installation instructions can be found [here](https://steampipe.io/downloads).